 - 1. Unplug the dryer or disconnect the electricity leading to the dryer at the main power supply. - 2.
 Open the dryer door.
 Remove the light bulb cover from the back wall of the dryer by turning the cover clockwise.

-- 4. Replace the bulb with a 40-watt appliance bulb only. - 5.
+- 3. Remove the light bulb by turning it clockwise. - 4.
+Replace the bulb with a 40-watt appliance bulb only. - 5.
 Replace the light bulb cover and lock in place by turning counterclockwise.